graemer957/sigma957.net/content/posts/supercharging-your-terminal.md

 In all likelihood, since I started using a Mac, I have been using the stock Terminal with the **Pro** theme.
 This has mostly suited me well, but there are a handful of things I always thought could be improved.

-Inspired by a [blog post](https://medium.com/salesforce-ux/iterm2-with-zsh-shell-5944ee0502ac) and colleague at work who recently showed me their shell, reignited my interested in updating my setup.
+Inspired by a [blog post](https://medium.com/salesforce-ux/iterm2-with-zsh-shell-5944ee0502ac) and a colleague at work who recently showed me their shell, reignited my interest in updating my setup.
 This article is the result of the steps I used to set up my terminal.

 - Install the excellent [iTerm2](http://www.iterm2.com) which brings some nifty features.